magento/devdocs/README.md

     -  In the Windows CMD console, type `echo %path%`.

 >  **NOTE**
->  If you encounter problems with Ruby, or the `gem` command is not recognized, you can install the `rubyinstaller-devkit.exe` development kit located in the `c:\ProgramData\chocolatey\bin` folder.
+>  If you encounter problems with Ruby, or the `gem` command is not recognized, you can install the `rubyinstaller-devkit.exe` development kit located in the `C:\ProgramData\chocolatey\bin` folder.

 ### Install Git for Windows